AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-04-15-Resazurin-Metabolic-Assays-Protocol-for-Individual-Stress-Testing.md

 1. Turn on the computer and plate reader.
 Open the plate reader software.
 2. Use the "oyster-resazurin" protocol in the software to take a measurement of each sample at T0 before starting the incubation.
 3. Take a sample of 250-280 µL out of each cup using a transfer pipette and add to a 96 well plate.
 Rinse the pipette with DI water between samples.
 Put sample A1 in well A1 and so on.
+4. Take an image of all cups with a color scale at the T0 (initial) sampling.
+Take lids off of the cups and take an image that includes all cups so that we can conduct color analysis of the liquid.
-4. After collecting a sample from each cup, move the cups back into the incubator in random order to randomize position in the incubator.
+5. After collecting a sample from each cup, move the cups back into the incubator in random order to randomize position in the incubator.
-5. Take temperature readings using a digital temperature probe in n=3-4 cups and record in the notebook.
+6. Take temperature readings using a digital temperature probe in n=3-4 cups and record in the notebook.
-6. Record the sample locations in the notebook.
+7. Record the sample locations in the notebook.
-7. Put the plate on the loading platform.
+8. Put the plate on the loading platform.
-8. Select the "resazurin-fluorescence" protocol.
+9. Select the "resazurin-fluorescence" protocol.
-9. Collect and export readings as directed in the plate software.
+10. Collect and export readings as directed in the plate software.
-10. Save the file as: `YYYYMMDD_18C_T0_fl.xlsx`.
+11. Save the file as: `YYYYMMDD_18C_T0_fl.xlsx`.
 For example, `20250128_18C_T0_fl.xlsx`.
-11. Now, repeat measurements under absorbance.
+12. Now, repeat measurements under absorbance.
 Select the "resazurin-absorbance" protocol.
-12. Collect and export readings as directed in the plate software.
+13. Collect and export readings as directed in the plate software.
-13. Save the file as: `YYYYMMDD_18C_T0_ab.xlsx`.
+14. Save the file as: `YYYYMMDD_18C_T0_ab.xlsx`.
 For example, `20250128_18C_T0_ab.xlsx`.
-14. Save the data to a flash drive and add to GitHub at the [location here under the Data directory](https://github.com/RobertsLab/oyster-resazurin).
+15. Save the data to a flash drive and add to GitHub at the [location here under the Data directory](https://github.com/RobertsLab/oyster-resazurin).
-15. Record the time of the measurement.
+16. Record the time of the measurement.
 Rinse the 96 well plate thoroughly.
-16. Repeat at 1, 2, and 3 hours of incubation at 18°C.
+17. Repeat at 1, 2, and 3 hours of incubation at 18°C.
+18. Take an image of all cups with a color scale at the T3 (final ambient) sampling.
+Take lids off of the cups and take an image that includes all cups so that we can conduct color analysis of the liquid.

 ## Measurements at 42°C